-Welcome to FTA’s IndiGo Cadet Pilot Program!
-FTA has extensive experience in delivering airline cadet pilot training to airlines worldwide over the last 33 years.
-FTA is the current training provider for Cathay Pacific Airways, Cebu Airlines, China Airlines, Cathay Dragon, Hong Kong Government Flying Service, TAG Aviation, Vietnam Airlines, QantasLink and Virgin Australia
+Welcome to Flight Training Adelaide’s (FTA) IndiGo Cadet Pilot Program.
+FTA has extensive experience in delivering airline cadet pilot training to airlines worldwide over the last 34 years.
+FTA is the preferred training provider for Cathay Pacific Airways, China Airlines, Cathay Dragon, Cebu Pacific, Cobham Airlines, Hong Kong Government Flying Service, TAG Aviation, Vietnam Airlines, QantasLink and Virgin Australia.

 We hope that you find the information useful and invite you to register below.
 We are looking forward to meeting you shortly.

 Adelaide is the capital city of the state of South Australia, and the fifth-most populous city of Australia.
 In June 2016, Adelaide had an estimated resident population of 1.7 million.

 Adelaide stretches 20 km from the coast to the foothills.
 The city sits at an average elevation of 50 metres above sea level.
 Mount Lofty, east of the Adelaide metropolitan region in the Adelaide Hills at an elevation of 727 metres, is the tallest point of the city.

 Port Lincoln* is known as the Seafood Capital of Australia and is only a 50 minute flight to the west of Adelaide on South Australia’s Southern Eyre Peninsula.